compbiozurich/UZH-BIO392/pages/_doc/file-formats.md

 ## {{page.title}}

-This page will contain information about file formats relervant for genomic data storage, exchange and analysis
+This page will contain information about file formats relevant for genomic data storage, exchange and analysis

 <!--more-->